ISIEdgeLab/distributed_agents/README.md

 Here's an example that starts Apache on servers, starts curl agents on clients to generate traffic, runs tcpdump on a few nodes between the clients and servers, then achives the capture files.

-Note that all try/except and most error handing has been removed more easily read the code:
+Note that all try/except and most error handing has been removed to make the code more easily read.

 ```python
 #!/usr/bin/env python3